Tag Archives: Kyoto

 Mochi – by Melissa

 A few years back, my roommates, some friends and I were sitting around the dinner table making lists.
-The lists were of our top ten favorite favorite smells, tastes, sounds, textures and the like.
+The lists were of our top ten favorite smells, tastes, sounds, textures and the like.
 I filled mine out carefully, each decision sifted from a wide variety of synaesthetic moments in my life.
-In my sixth month of living in Japan, I now feel so strongly about one of these items that I would forgo the other nine and fill the entire textures list with one word: mochi.
+In my sixth month of living in Japan, I now feel so strongly about one of these items that I could forgo the other nine and fill the entire textures list with one word: mochi.

 Mochi is rice pounded into a paste and then shaped into or wrapped around whatever its maker wishes.
 It is the Plaster of Paris of Japanese food and it is divine; it feels like baby cheeks.
 Along with the apparent magic of mochi, it factors beautifully in Japanese culture, becoming not only a triumphant symbol of Japanese cuisine but also the industriousness of rabbits.
-Continue reading

 5 Comments